hbestm/portracker-cn/README.md

 - **Enhanced TrueNAS Discovery**: Providing an optional TrueNAS API key allows `portracker` to discover running VMs\* and gather enhanced system information like the OS version and uptime.
 - **Modern & Responsive UI**: A clean dashboard with light/dark modes, live filtering, and multiple data layout views (list, grid, table).

 <sub>\*_Note: VMs discovered on TrueNAS with the optional API key are shown in read-only mode.
-To enable full monitoring, deploy a Portracker instance on each VM and add it as a separate server._</sub>
+To enable full monitoring, deploy a portracker instance on each VM and add it as a separate server._</sub>

 ## Deployment